albertattard/presentation-layered-jar/presentation/2020-09-22-presentation-remote-meetup.md

 .responsive[![Split Dependencies Layers](assets/images/Split Dependencies Layers - V4.png)]

-[//]: # (So changes to our application will require a much thinner layer to be created)
+[//]: # (So from now on changes to our application will require a much thinner layer to be created)

 ---